Financial-ML/Market-Analysis/README.md

 1. Load MQL4-Tester in MQL4 strategy tester.

-1. Go to Python IDE in console type the following :
+1. Go to Python IDE in console type :

 ```
 _zmq._tester_()
 ```
 1. After generate a CSV file copy the file in to MQL4 files directory.
-1. load the converter script.
+1. Load the converter script.
-1. now test the stratgy by load DWX_ZeroMQ_tester2.mq4 in MQL4 strategy tester
+1. Now test the stratgy by load DWX_ZeroMQ_tester2.mq4 in MQL4 strategy tester

 **Note:** The order is important.